bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 {{< /tabs >}}
 {{< /details >}}

-### Symbols escaping
+### Symbols encoding

-According to [RFC 6901](https://tools.ietf.org/html/rfc6901), two of symbols should be written in a special way:
+AsyncAPI specification states that Correlation id location contains the [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) after the `#` symbol.
+According to the specification, the JSON Pointer is a string that contains a sequence of encoded symbols separated by `/`.

+Encoding rules are:

+* Alphanumeric characters and symbols `-`, `.`, `_` are written as is.
 * Tilda symbol `~` must be written as `~0`.
 * Forward slash `/` must be written as `~1`.
+* Quotes at the beginning and at the end of path item (single or double) have special meaning, see below.
+* Other symbols must be percent-encoded as described in [RFC 3986](https://tools.ietf.org/html/rfc3986#section-2.1) using the `%` character followed by two hexadecimal digits ([encoding table](https://www.w3schools.com/tags/ref_urlencode.ASP))

 Path items wrapped in quotes (single or double) are always treated as strings.
 Quotes are stripped before path evaluation.
-This is non-standard behavior, but this is useful when you need the number path item to be interpreted as a string.
+The only use-case for this is to force the path item to be treated as a string, not as an integer.

-E.g, `$message.payload#/~0field1/'10'/""field2"~1foo"` contains three fields: `~field1`, `10`
+E.g, `$message.payload#/~0field%20_1/'10'/%22field2%22~1foo` contains three fields: `~field _1`, `10`
 (a string, not an integer) and `"field2"/foo`.

 ### x-go-ignore